 The proposed exploration program will be undertaken in specific environmental and social conditions.
-Understanding the pre-project conditions of the environment will aid in providing background "information" on the status quo and future projections of environmental conditions after proposed works on the EPL.
-This also helps the EAP in identifying the sensitive environmental features that may need to be protected through the recommendations and effective implementation of mitigation measures provided.
+Understanding the pre-project conditions of the environment will aid in providing background information on the status quo and future projections of environmental conditions after proposed works on the EPL.
+This also helps the EAP identify sensitive environmental features that may need to be protected through the recommendations and the effective implementation of the provided mitigation measures.

-The baseline information presented below is sourced from a variety of sources including reports of studies conducted around the area of Omatjete, in the Daures and the Omaruru constituencies and in the Erongo Region at large.
-Further information was obtained by the Consultant during the site visit.
+The baseline information presented below is sourced from a variety of sources, including reports of studies conducted around the area of Otjiwarongo, Otjozondjupa Region.
+The Consultant obtained further information during the site visit.